Colin J. Kilrain: Early life and education

-Raised in Quincy, Massachusetts, Kilrain graduated from Lehigh University.
+Raised in Braintree, Massachusetts, Kilrain graduated from Lehigh University.
+While at Lehigh Kilrain was a three-time NCAA All-American wrestler.

-Naval career
+Naval Career

 Kilrain entered active duty with the United States Navy after completing Officer Candidate School in Newport, Rhode Island, in 1985.
 After his commission as an ensign, he received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
-After six months of training, Kilrain graduated BUD/S in 1986.
+After six months of training, Kilrain graduated BUD/S class 136 in February 1986.
 Following SEAL Tactical Training (STT) and completion of a six-month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia, also known as the "SEAL Trident".

 As a Navy SEAL officer, Kilrain received his first assignment to SEAL TEAM TWO, where he served as assistant platoon commander and platoon commander until 1990.
 Kilrain studied German at the Defense Language Institute and was selected for an exchange program with the German Navy Kampfschwimmer in Eckenförde, Germany.
-In 1993, Kilrain volunteered for assignment to the Naval Special Warfare Development Group (NSWDG) at Dam Neck, Virginia and completed a specialized selection and training course.
-Kilrain served at NSWDG until 1996, planning, rehearsing and directing classified operations.
+In 1992, Kilrain volunteered for assignment to the Naval Special Warfare Development Group (NSWDG) at Dam Neck, Virginia and completed a specialized selection and training course.
+Kilrain served at NSWDG until 1995, planning, rehearsing and directing classified operations.
 Kilrain earned a Master of Science degree in national resources strategy and management from the Industrial College of the Armed Forces (ICAF).

 Kilrain served numerous staff and command assignments, including as maritime operations officer, Special Operations Command South, Panama; executive officer, Naval Special Warfare Unit TWO, Germany; special operations adviser, USS Dwight D. Eisenhower (CVN-69); operations officer for the State Department's Office of Counterterrorism; commanding officer, Naval Special Warfare Unit FOUR, Puerto Rico from 2001 to 2003 and commanding officer, SEAL TEAM FOUR.
 Kilrain was promoted to the rank of captain in December 2006.
 He assumed command of Naval Special Warfare Group TWO (NSWG2) from 2009 to 2011, which was responsible for preparing East Coast based SEAL TEAMS for their operational deployments overseas.

 He later served a staff tour as the director of Strategy and Policy for the Office of Combating Terrorism, National Security Council, Executive Office of the President at the White House during the Obama Administration.
 Kilrain later served as Senior Defense Officer at the U.S. Embassy in Mexico City.
 As a rear admiral, he served as assistant commander of Joint Special Operations Command in 2013 followed by assignment to Camp H. M. Smith, Hawaii as commander, Special Operations Command Pacific from 2014 to 2016.
 As a vice admiral, he served as commander, NATO Special Operations Headquarters, Supreme Headquarters Allied Powers Europe (SHAPE) from July 2016 to November 2019.